 In EYFS, pupils build foundations and confidence in a range of movements, safely and effectively.
 They focus on object and body control, agility, movement skills and multi skills:

 In KS1, pupils master basic movements and skills and apply these in a broad range of different activities.
 This includes both competitive and cooperative activities.
 Pupils are taught to:

 In KS2 pupils continue to develop and build on their repertoire of skills and use them in both individual and team situations.
 Pupils:

-Through this skill development, our PE provision develops our pupils’ competence and confidence to take part in a range of physical activities that become a central part of their lives, both in an out of school.
-Our high-quality PE curriculum enables all pupils to enjoy and succeed in many kinds of physical activities.
-We cover a vast range of activities to ensure all pupils have the opportunity to try new activities.
-In PE, we teach essential body management.
-We develop teamwork, sportsmanship and cooperation.
-We promote physical fitness in a fun and engaging way through the activities we offer.
+Through a broad range of activities, our PE provision develops our pupils’ competence and confidence, so it becomes a central part of their lives, both in an out of school.
+It enables all pupils to enjoy and succeed in many kinds of physical activities and skills such as body management, teamwork, sportsmanship, and cooperation.
+We promote physical fitness in a fun and engaging way.

 Long Term Curriculum